 “There [was] a very low supply of homes, and thanks to record low interest rates, lots of buyers [were] ready to make a purchase,” he said.

 The law of supply and demand can be frustrating when you’re on the buyer’s side of a seller’s market, but it’s a big help if you’re selling your home.
 In a seller’s market, homes are often snapped up within days of being listed — and sometimes sooner.
 You’re also more likely to see multiple offers on a property, potentially resulting in bidding wars and homes selling above the asking price.

 If you’re buying in a seller’s market, you want to do everything you can to stand out as a “good” buyer.
 This means showing the seller you'll be able to make a quick and trouble-free purchase.
 Keep these tips in mind:

-- Get your financing in order: In a hot market with low inventory and tons of demand, it’s imperative that you get preapproved by a lender and are able to show that.
+- Get your financing in order: In a hot market with low inventory and tons of demand, it’s imperative that you have a lender preapproval in hand.
 Urgency is critical in a seller’s market.